Classical quantum friction at water-carbon interfaces

 We attribute these contrasting behaviors of the liquid and the solid to the rigidity of water's hydrogen-bond network, which lacks a clear counterpart from the perspective of the Drude oscillators.
-In fact, it is even useful to simply compare the relative magnitude of dipoles for a single water molecule $\mu_{\rm wat}$ and a Drude oscillator $\mu_{\rm D}$.
+In fact, it is even useful to simply compare the relative magnitude of the dipoles for a single water molecule $\mu_{\rm wat}$ and a Drude oscillator $\mu_{\rm D}$.
 With our simple point charge model, we have $\langle\mu_{\rm wat}\rangle = 2.351\,\rm{D}$ while $\langle\mu_{\rm D}\rangle = Q_{\rm D}(3 k_{\rm B}T/k_{\rm D})^{1/2} \approx 0.4\,\rm{D}$.
 Thus, while the water molecules only feel the presence of the Drude oscillators as a small perturbation relative to their intermolecular interactions, the Drude oscillators feel the impact of the water molecules much more strongly.
 We speculate that this conclusion also applies to cases where electronic degrees of freedom have been accurately accounted for.

-In summary, by using a simple model of charge density fluctuations in a carbon substrate in which we can finely tune the power spectrum, we find increases in interfacial friction comparable to those suggested by a recent theory of quantum friction.
-We see that the friction increases once the principal peak in the substrate's power spectrum overlaps with features in water's power spectrum arising from librational and Debye modes.
-We show that this extra contribution to the friction is entirely dynamical in its origin, with static equilibrium properties apparently indifferent to the degree of coupling between the water and the substrate.
-The insights provided by our molecular simulations reveal that the increase in friction manifests at the microscopic scale as a pronounced change in the relaxation of the substrate's dielectric modes, with little discernible impact on the behavior of water.
+In summary, by using a simple model of charge density fluctuations in a carbon substrate in which we can finely tune \tcr{the surface response function of the substrate,} we find increases in interfacial friction in line with those suggested by a recent theory of quantum friction.
+We see that the friction increases once \tcr{the principal peak in the substrate's surface response function overlaps with features in water's surface response function arising from its librational and Debye modes.} We show that this extra contribution to the friction is entirely dynamical in its origin, with static equilibrium properties apparently indifferent to the degree of coupling between the water and the substrate.
+The insights provided by our molecular simulations reveal that the increase in friction manifests at the microscopic scale as a \tcr{pronounced change in the relaxation of the substrate's dielectric modes, with relatively little impact on the behavior of water.}